OpenBB-finance/OpenBB/website/content/terminal/installation/source.md

 ## Install the OpenBB Terminal

-Make sure you have completed all the previous steps.
-If you followed the instructions you should be in the location where the OpenBB Terminal source code lives.
+Make sure to have completed all previous steps.
+If followed, the current working directory will be the location where the OpenBB Terminal source code lives.

 Install the remaining dependencies and the terminal through Poetry, a package manager.